Nico Hülkenberg: 2015

 Hülkenberg at the 2015 Canadian Grand Prix.

-In the opening round in Australia, he finished seventh, a lap down.
+In the opening round in Australia, Hülkenberg finished seventh, a lap down.
 However, he would not score again, in an uncompetitive Force India, until Canada.
 In Hungary, mid-race, he suffered a big crash at turn one when his front wing detached and he drove over it, sending him slightly airborne and into the barriers, costing him a potential fourth place.
 He then failed to finish five of the next seven races.
 In Belgium, he had a power unit failure on the way to the grid, while in Singapore, he was tagged by Felipe Massa at turn three and spun into the barriers, and received a three place grid penalty after being deemed responsible.
 In Russia he spun at turn two at the start and collected Marcus Ericsson, potentially costing him a podium finish, and in the United States he slid into Daniel Ricciardo and broke his front right suspension.

-He finished the season 10th with 58 points, 20 points behind his teammate, and helped Force India to secure fifth place in the Constructors' Championship and his best result of the season was sixth, which he achieved three times.
+Hülkenberg finished the season 10th with 58 points, 20 points behind his teammate, and helped Force India to secure fifth place in the Constructors' Championship and his best result of the season was sixth, which he achieved three times.